-DOCU/WORLD is the international competition of feature- and medium-length documentaries which are longer than 30 minutes.
+DOCU/WORLD, an international competition of feature- and medium-length documentaries which are longer than 30 minutes.

-DOCU/SHORT is the international competition of short documentaries which are up to 30 minutes long.
+DOCU/SHORT, an international competition of short documentaries which are up to 30 minutes long.

 The Festival also awards a special prize to the winner among the films nominated for the RIGHTS NOW! award.